-If you want to win more on football accumulators it’s important that you understand how they work and where the value is.
+If you want to win more on football accumulator tips it’s important that you understand how they work and where the value is.
 It might be difficult to fully understand the betting margin when you first start betting, but it’s one of the most important aspects of understanding how football accumulators work.

-If you don’t understand how betting margin and overround betting works, please check out this post on the Blog!
+If you don’t understand how betting margin and overround betting works, please check out this post on the blog!

 How Football Accumulators Work: